mariamelkhashab16/instabug_clone/README.md

-# README
+# Restful chat messaging application

-This application is dockerized for easier setup and deployment.
+This app is dockerized for easier setup and deployment.
 Follow these steps to run the application using Docker:

 1. Make sure you have Docker installed on your system.
 2. Clone the repository to your local machine
 3. Navigate to the project directory
 5. Start the Docker containers: sudo docker-compose up

-## Features

-This app is a restful chat messaging app.

 ## Technicalities covered